jpchip/giveaway-grabber/README.md

 point and wait for you to enter it.
 The console will warn you with an `ENTER CAPTCHA!` message, and you **should** get a system notification (only tested it on Windows 10).

+### Winning

+If you are lucky enough to win, you should get a system notification and the url to the page will be logged like `Winning Entry URL: https://amazon.com/ga/p/335..`.

+Good luck!

 ## Questions